 But don’t let that stop you — just do some research.
 Read up on our Concentrates 101 series, check The Cannabist’s vaporizer reviews, talk with your 420-friendly pals about their experiences and think about what would suit you personally.
 Here are ways concentrates are commonly put to use:

 The vaping phenomenon

-Probably the most accessible way for new users to consume concentrates is by crumbling them up on top of a pipe bowl or into a joint.
+Probably the most accessible way for new users to consume cannabis extracts is by crumbling them up on top of a pipe bowl or into a joint.
 This allows people to essentially “dip their toe” into the concentrate pool and see if they even like the additional potency offered by these products.
 The downsides to this method are that it doesn’t allow the user to experience the concentrate itself directly and that much of it ends up wasted as part of the smoking process.
-Only recommended for those who have no other choice and no other equipment to smoke or vaporize concentrates, this is basically the most Luddite, caveman style of smoking concentrates.
+Only recommended for those who have no other choice and no other equipment to smoke or vaporize, this is basically the most Luddite, caveman style of smoking concentrates.

 There are specialized pipes intended for the consumption of hash (primarily water hash or kief, but certain pipes can work with oil and solvent extracts as well).
 These pipes generally require nothing more than a good lighter and occasional replacement screens, and allow the user to experience the hash on its own without the flavor and smoke of flowers.
-The relatively small entry price makes this option appealing to those who have more than a passing interest in concentrates and want to really see what the new world of cannabis is all about.
+The relatively small entry price makes this option appealing to those who have more than a passing interest in extracts and want to really see what the new world of cannabis is all about.